tnscorcoran/springboot-quarkus-serverless/README.md

 ## Prerequisites
 To run the first part of this demo, you'll need Java (I use version 8), Maven and GraalVM installed.
 To run the second part, you'll need an OpenShift 4.4 cluster.
 I recommend [Codeready Containers](https://developers.redhat.com/products/codeready-containers/overview) for a local cluster or [try.openshift.com](https://www.openshift.com/try) for a full production ready cluster.
-You'll also need access to a public copntainer registry.
+You'll also need access to a public container registry.
 I use the excellent free one from [http://quay.io](http://quay.io).

 ## Part 1 - Spring Boot / Quarkus comparison